Prompts

 Task Prompts

-The most common prompt is a task.
 When you give Plandex a task, it will first break down the task into steps, then it will proceed to implement each step in code.
 Plandex will automatically continue sending model requests until the task is determined to be complete.

-Conversational Prompts
+Chat Prompts

-plandex tell "explain every function in lib/math.ts"
+plandex chat "explain every function in lib/math.ts"

 Stopping and Continuing

-You can prevent Plandex from automatically continuing for multiple responses by passing the --stop/-s
+, you can prevent Plandex from automatically continuing for multiple responses by passing the --stop/-s

 flag: